-The Freedom of Information Officer of the Institute will be happy to assist the requester in the formulation of their request at all times. e: email@example.com or Freedom of Information Officer, Institute of Technology Carlow, Kilkenny Road, Carlow
+The Freedom of Information Officer of the University will be happy to assist the requester in the formulation of their request at all times. e: firstname.lastname@example.org or Freedom of Information Officer, SETU Carlow, Kilkenny Road, Carlow.

 Is there assistance for persons with disabilities?

-For further information, please contact the FOI Unit at IT Carlow.
+For further information, please contact the FOI Unit at SETU.

 Charges for FOI requests